demisto/content-docs/docs/contributing/contributing.md

 In order to be able to submit your Pull Request into the demisto/content repo you will need to create a fork of the repo in your own Github account.
 You can follow the instruction described [here](https://guides.github.com/activities/forking/).

-After you have successfully created a forn in your personal repo, you can go ahead an open you Pull Request, use [this article](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to do so.
+After you have successfully created a fork in your personal repo, you can go ahead an open your Pull Request, use [this article](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to do so.
 :::note Important Note
 As part of the Pull Request template, you will be asked to fill in the [contribution registration form](https://forms.gle/XDfxU4E61ZwEESSMA), make sure to do so, without it we cannot revirew your contriution.
 :::